 - We are a community group formed to save the CV airfield land from private development.

 - Objective: To Purchase the airfield property for emergency fire protection and as open space.

-- We are organized, with 400 members working in 5 committees.
+- We are organized, with over 400 supporters working in 6 committees.

 - We are honored to have the support of Supervisor Mary Adams, Assemblyman Mark Stone and Representative Jimmy Panetta.